gramineproject/gramine/Documentation/devel/packaging.rst

 ==========================

-Gramine project aims to support two most recent releases of the long-lived distributions (e.g. Debian, Ubuntu LTS, [the CentOS replacement that will hopefully emerge soon], ...).
+Gramine project aims to support two most recent releases of the long-lived distributions (e.g. Debian, Ubuntu LTS, AlmaLinux and other CentOS replacements, ...).

 Currently officially supported distributions:

-- Ubuntu (20.04 LTS, 18.04 LTS).
+- Ubuntu (22.04 LTS, 20.04 LTS, 18.04 LTS);
-- RHEL-8-like distributions (like AlmaLinux 8, CentOS 8, Rocky Linux 8, ...).
+- RHEL-8-like distributions (like AlmaLinux 8, Rocky Linux 8, ...);
+- experimentally, RHEL-9-like distros (packages are not fully validated).

 Exceptions
 ----------